Skip to main content

 Fractional COO vs. Fractional CPO: Which Do You Need?

-Know when to hire a fractional COO vs. CPO.
-A 5-dimension decision matrix for PE-backed and founder-led companies at $10M-$100M.
+Fractional COO vs CPO: a 5-dimension decision matrix plus $10K-$25K/month cost ranges for PE-backed and founder-led companies at $10M-$100M.
+Hire the right one first.

 Key Takeaways